Meet the people who want to spend the rest of their lives on cruise ships - KRDO

 One of them, Mario Salcedo, is still working while cruising.
 Nicknamed Super Mario, Salcedo has lived on Royal Caribbean cruise ships for more than two decades.
 CNN Travel tried to reach him through Royal Caribbean, but the line says their top cruiser doesn’t do media interviews anymore.

-“There’s a sense of home for all of our guests, especially those that spend a majority of the year sailing on our ships,” Mark Tamis, a Royal Caribbean International senior vice president, says in a statement to CNN Travel.
+“There’s a sense of home for all of our guests, especially those that spend a majority of the year sailing on our ships,” Mark Tamis, senior vice president of hotel operations at Royal Caribbean International, says in a statement to CNN Travel.
 “For example, one of my favorite guests, Super Mario has an ‘office’ on the top deck of every ship he sails on and VOOM streaming internet service so that he can work from anywhere in the world.”

 Another famous long-term cruiser, “Mama” Lee Wachtstetter, spent years aboard Crystal Serenity and wrote a memoir, “I May be Homeless but You Should See my Yacht.”
 It detailed some of her cruising shenanigans, including a rogue wave in the Mediterranean and the time she was kidnapped by a tuk-tuk driver in Thailand.

-Note: Correction: An earlier version of this story incorrectly listed number of residences available on the Storylines ship and the costs to buy or lease them.